Major Scale Improvisation

 How It Comes Together

 Every song is in a particular key.
 If a song is in the key of C, it means that it only uses those aforementioned chords within the song.
-Of course, there are exceptions to this (like millions!), but for now, let’s stick with the looks at songs that stay in one key.
+Of course, there are exceptions to this (like millions!), but for now, let’s stick with songs that stay in one key.